sagrath23/psl-react-course/README.md

 A brief course to show the new features in React v.
 16

+## TODO

+- [ ] Include "Add product" functionality (include components).
+- [ ] Add route to access this page.
+- [ ] Add route (and page with components) to do "checkout".
+In this page, user can increase or remove items from his order

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts